Israel025/alx-low_level_programming/0x02-functions_nested_loops/README.md

 ** The 103-fibonacci.c program by considering the terms in the Fibonacci sequence whose values do not exceed 4,000,000, finds and prints the sum of the even-valued terms, followed by a new line.

+** The 104-fibonacci.c program prints the first 98 Fibonacci numbers, starting with 1 and 2, followed by a new line.